 The start of the year is a time when many people start a new diet or aim to lose weight as part of their New Year’s Resolutions.

 A popular dieting trend (which comes in and out of fashion) is to reduce or cut out carbohydrates from the diet.
-While it might be tempting to have the whole family join you on your quest as you try this type of diet, it’s important you leave the kids out of this one (and any type of weight loss diet, actually).
+While it might be tempting to have the whole family join you on your quest as you try this type of diet, you must leave the kids out of this one (and any type of weight loss diet, actually).

 Carbohydrates are the body’s main source of energy.
 They are often classified into two groups – simple and complex.
 Simple carbs are easily broken down by the body and are often found in cakes, biscuits and other foods with refined sugar, but are also found in fruit and dairy products.
 Complex carbs are found in grains and starchy vegetables and take longer for your body to break down.
-They are found in wholegrain varieties of bread and cereals.
+They are found in wholegrain varieties of bread and

 Kids need carbohydrates in their diets because:

 Carbohydrates are broken down by the body into simple sugars which then circulate in the bloodstream and are used by the body’s cells for energy.
-Kids are very active – constantly moving, talking and learning – and they need a lot of energy to fuel their day.
+Kids are very active – constantly moving, talking, and learning – and they need a lot of energy to fuel their day.
 Restricting their carbohydrates can limit the amount of energy they have during the day, making them feel tired.

 As well as that, kids are still growing.
 Even when they are at rest their body is working hard to make them bigger and stronger, and that takes energy too.

 The brain uses glucose (one of the simple sugars) as its primary energy source.
 Kids need carbohydrates to keep alert during the day and to keep their brains in good working order.
 This is important for all kids, but especially those of school age who are learning all day and need to concentrate for long periods.